 - Conversational frames help families engage in dialogue to build shared meaning and strengthen relationships, especially during the COVID era.

 It is a common fear that financial topics, and particularly estate planning decisions, will stir up family conflict.
-And sadly, traditional parent-child hierarchies and conventional patterns of secrecy about finances can sometimes lead to that.
-However, when it comes to financial conversations, it is possible not only to avoid conflict, but also to positively shape future family relationships.
-Here, I offer up a new way of thinking about discussions and decisions surrounding family finances, and 5 rules of thumb to promote conversations and growth through every stage of life.
+Sadly, traditional parent-child hierarchies and conventional patterns of secrecy about finances can lead to that.
+However, when it comes to financial conversations, it is possible not only to avoid conflict, but to promote the growth of mature family relationships.

-Next to health, financial matters may have the most comprehensive influence on every aspect of life.
-Unfortunately, similar to health matters, families tend to avoid these topics, or put them off for as long as possible.
-But there is a progression of financial topics through the life of a family.
+Like health, financial matters have a comprehensive influence on every aspect of your life.
+With the added uncertainties of the COVID-19 pandemic still upon us, families tend to avoid these topics or put them off for as long as possible.
+This tendency to delay can be partly offset by knowing there is a progression of financial topics through the life of your family.

-Taken together, Money » Wealth » Estate Planning is a developmental arena through which all life passes.
-From birth to death, questions and decisions around finances are ever-present, incremental, and tend to grow increasingly complex with time.
+Taken together, Money→Wealth→Estate Planning is a developmental arena through which all of life passes.
+From birth to death, questions and decisions around finances are ever-present, incremental, and increasingly complex through time.
 There are financial discussions around choosing a career, getting married, having children, buying a home, giving an allowance, deciding who can or will pay for college, making charitable gifts, saving for short-term needs, investing for retirement, planning for long-term care, and envisioning the financial impact you hope to have on future generations.

 Each one of these life events provides opportunities for families to learn and grow together.
 The developmental goal is to break the silence and move beyond parent-child hierarchies to become peers in discussions about these important and sometimes difficult financial topics, through a lifetime of open conversation.